elewa-student/Analyzing-Modules/Pad-Left.md

 5. __Complaints__: no open issues.
 Just the bigger questions of why not to write it myself
 6. __Support__: not relevant with no complaints
 7. __Code__: clear and well-written.
 I have no trouble understanding it or navigating it

+### Security

+The source code in this module poses very little risk.
+While it's not very actively maintained, and does not have a large group of contributors it's also small and simple enough that this isn't that big of an issue.

+But it does have one dependency that could be a vulnerability.
+I haven't assessed this one yet.

+I can imagine this package posing a risk if someone were to get hold of the maintainer's account and messed with the padding.
+They could either have the function pad with a dangerous regular expression, or simply make it pad by more than I want.
+Either way they could crash my system, or open dangerous vulnerabilities.

 ### Competition